entrepreneur-interet-general/enki/README.md

 ## Installation

+* Add localhost keycloak to /etc/hosts
-This is a little trick to redirect to keycloak from localhost
+* This is a little trick to redirect to keycloak from localhost
 ```
 echo "localhost keycloak" >> /etc/hosts
 ```
-or add it manually with your bests text editor
+or add it manually with your best text editor

 You need to create global default network with
 ```